A guide to help migrate from Classic Updates to EAS Update.

 -

-eas update --branch production --message "Fixes typo"
+eas update --channel production --message "Fixes typo"

 expo publish

-library, replace them with Updates.channel
+library, replace them withUpdates.channel

 .
-That will now always return null
+That will now always returnnull

 .
-If you're using SDK 46 or above, you can access most properties you'll need with Constants.expoConfig
+You can access most properties you'll need withConstants.expoConfig

-library.If you run into issues or have feedback, join us on Discord in the #update channel.
+If you experience issues with migrating, check out our debugging guide.
+If you have feedback, join us on Discord in the #update channel.